 Baker McKenzie, December 2018: Top 10 Canadian Labour & Employment Law Developments of 2018, Baker Mckenziev

-Fitzgibbon Workplace Law, Labour and Employment Alert January 2018 (Michael Fitzgibbon teaches law in the IRE undergrad program)
+Fitzgibbon Workplace Law Journal (Michael Fitzgibbon teaches law in the IRE program)

 Canadian HR Reporter, January 15, 2018: Year in review: The most significant developments in Canadian employment law

 Cassels Brock Lawyers, January 3, 2018: Five New Year’s Resolutions for Ontario Employers

 Baker McKenzie, December 31, 2017: Top 10 Canadian Labour & Employment Law Developments of 2017

 Human Resources Director, January 8, 2018: 2017 in review: The top legal cases that impacted your workplace

 Norton Rose Fulbright, March 2018: Employment and Labour - 2017 Year in Review